gardener/landscapercli/docs/commands/create_component/create.md

 ```

 The meaning of the arguments and flags is the same as in the chapter before.
 The new flag *chart-directory*
 is for specifying the path to the directory where the chart is stored.
+It is important that the parent directory
+of the chart directory does not possess other children than the chart directory.

 Example: